Additional Configuration (Optional)

 To run the UFM Software with External UFM-SM, do the following:

-Run the main UFM Server according to the operating mode (Management Mode, HA or, Monitoring Mode).
+Run the main UFM Server according to the operating mode (standalone or HA).

 Once all the External UFM-SMs are synchronized, start each External UFM-SM by invoking /etc/init.d/ufmd start